cwqt/site/posts/2025-10-24-the-union-building-gives-me-the-creeps.md

 the U+NION's brands marketed community aspect is fake as fuck - a pre-packaged sense of authentic urban community cooked up in a boardroom.
 Togetherness as a service.
-As a tenant, upon admission you're to take some sort of test and then algortithmically matched with the people who you're to live with - ever so helpfully replacing the messiness that comes with organically creating social relationships.
+As a tenant, upon admission you're to take some sort of test and then algorithmically matched with the people who you're to live with - ever so helpfully replacing the messiness that comes with organically creating social relationships.
 Imagine meeting your neighbours: "Hello, the algorithm has placed us in close proximity due to the overlap of our personality metrics and